thinhnotes/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 1. Delete the **SmartHotelHostRG** resource group containing the SmartHotelHost.

-2. Delete the **SmartHotelDBRG** resource group containing the Azure SQL Database.

-3. Delete the **BastionRG** resource group containing the Azure Bastion.
+2. Delete the **BastionRG** resource group containing the Azure Bastion.

-4. Delete the **SmartHotelRG** resource group containing the migrated VMs and related infrastructure resources.
+3. Delete the **SmartHotelRG** resource group containing the migrated VMs and related infrastructure resources.

-5. Delete the **AzureMigrateRG** resource group containing the Azure Migrate resources (if not done already at the end of Exercise 3).
+4. Delete the **AzureMigrateRG** resource group containing the Azure Migrate resources (if not done already at the end of Exercise 3).

 You should follow all steps provided *after* attending the Hands-on lab.